jamie767/learnDay/PITCHME.md

 #HSLIDE
 * Testing the geocode.geocode() Callback however is the most trouble

 #HSLIDE
+###Testing the callback
+* There's two phases of testing the callback
+ 1. Making sure the invocation method is called with the correct parameters.
+ 2. Testing what goes on inside in the callback

+#HSLIDE
 <img src="pics/FinalMapCode.png"/>

-#HSLIDE Testing the callback
-* Theres two phases of testing the callback
-* Making sure the invocation method is called with the correct parameters.
-* Testing what goes on inside in the callback

 #HSLIDE
 ###Making sure the invocation method is called with the correct parameters.
 <img src="pics/callbackTestingTop.png"/>